What is a balance sheet?

 Accumulated depreciation is a term used to describe the total depreciation taken on an asset.
 This figure will be listed on the balance sheet under the heading of long-term assets.

-The accumulated depreciation of an asset can be different from its current market value, which is the price the asset would sell for on the open market.
+An asset’s accumulated depreciation can be different from its current market value, which is the price the asset would sell for on the open market.

 What is depreciation?

 Depreciation is a term used to describe an asset’s value decrease over time.
 Several factors, including wear and tear, obsolescence, and depletion, can cause this.
-Depreciation is often used to calculate the book value of an asset.
+Depreciation is often used to calculate an asset’s book value.

 What is stockholders’ equity on a balance sheet?